jmarihawkins/Predicting_Stock_Prices/README.md

         - Enhances user experience by making predictions easily accessible.
         - Saves predictions for future reference.

+4. **Saving Models**
+    - **Purpose**: Save the trained LSTM model to disk.
+    - **Key Points**:
+        - Ensures the model can be reused without retraining.
+        - Facilitates deployment and scalability.
+        - Vital for maintaining model consistency across different runs and users.

+5. **Saving Scalers**
+    - **Purpose**: Save the data scalers used during preprocessing.
+    - **Key Points**:
+        - Maintains the same scaling factors for future predictions.
+        - Ensures consistency in data transformation.
+        - Vital for accurate predictions, as differences in scaling can lead to significant errors.

 ## Data Sources
 - **Yahoo Finance API**: Supplies historical stock data and additional financial indicators.